andreidore/fly-annoy/README.md

 # FlyAnnoy

-A simple server around [Annoy](https://github.com/spotify/annoy).
+A simple server around [Annoy](https://github.com/spotify/annoy) (K-NN).
 You can add, delete and search vectors.

 ## Install